aivie13/Data-Structures-Tutorial/linkedLists.md

 ## Linked vs Unlinked

 The difference ends up being in the linking.
 In python, a standard list is a dynamic array that resizes itself as it fills up.
 A linked list does not need to be resized.
 Every time a new element is added, it gets linked onto the end with data for where the previous item is.
 The main drawback of this implementation is that in order to search for a specific value, it is necessary to check every entry in sequential order.

+Linked lists can be of teh singly or doubly linked variety.
+A singly linked list can only be traversed in one direction and must be started from the head, while a doubly linked list has bot a head and a tail as possible starting points and can be traversed in either direction.

 ## Example